cosmob3/cpnt262-a2/README.md

 - Tried a few things out but I decided to just remove the image that kept giving me the error.

 - Still having the issue, going to try something else.

+- Changed the names of the images so that there are no spaces in the names.

+- Well the web page deployed but none of my images are showing up.